nbrochec/ipt_tilde/README.md

 cmake --build build --target ipt_tilde -j 8 --verbose
 ```

-Note: above instructions will result in a CMake warning: `static library kineto_LIBRARY-NOTFOUND not found.`.
-AFAICT, this doesn't seem to be a problem, compilation works regardless.
-Using the pre-compiled binaries directly from [pytorch](https://pytorch.org/) will avoid said warnings, but as of version 2.4.1, the performance is 20x worse on CPU than the Anaconda ones.
+**Note:** The instructions above may trigger a CMake warning:  `static library kineto_LIBRARY-NOTFOUND not found.`  However, this does not appear to affect compilation or functionality.
+Using the pre-compiled binaries from [PyTorch](https://pytorch.org/) will avoid this warning, but as of version 2.4.1, their CPU performance is approximately 20x slower compared to the Anaconda-provided binaries.

+- Copy the produced `.mxo` external inside `~/Documents/Max 9/Packages/ipt_tilde/externals/`

 ## 🧠 About